isl-org/OpenBot/android/app/src/main/java/org/openbot/googleServices/README.md

 - Go to the [Firebase Console](https://console.firebase.google.com/) and create a `new project` following these steps.
   1. Click on the "Create Project" button.
-  2. Enter a name for your Firebase project.
+  2. Enter a name for your Firebase project and click "Next" button.
-  3. Click "Next" and disable Google Analytics services if you don't want to use them.
+  3. Google Analytics can be disabled if you do not want to use them.
   4. Click on the "Create Project" button.
 <p>
 <img src="../../../../../../../../docs/images/create_project.jpg" alt="Create project" width="25%"/>